brunoleppe/PIC32-Project-Template/README.md

 ## Issues
 * When working on VS Code, Intellisense isn't going to work correctly on your project if you modify c_cpp_properties.json.
 Intellisense gets slow, REALLY SLOW, unusable for PIC32 projects.
 * Atom editor is not going to be mantained anymore but i've managed to get my projects working with intellisense on Linux.
 A bunch of plugins are needed, search for Atom as a C/C++ IDE.
 You will need ccls or similar to parse your files.
-* Currently, for this makefile there's no support for c++ source files.
+* Currently, for this makefile there's no support for c++ source files yet.
+* Currently, for this makefile there's no support for custom linker scirpts yet.
 * Building on linux is slow for some reason.

 ### Working on windows